-How do you control weeds in your garden?
-If you’re conscientious about using chemicals or sprays around your home, a landscape fabric is an effective alternative to controlling weeds and other unwanted growth.
+How do you control weeds?
+If you’re conscientious about using chemicals or sprays, wholesale landscape fabric is an effective alternative to controlling weeds and other unwanted growth.
 Fabric for landscaping is typically made from two textiles: woven polypropylene and burlap.

 In addition to weed control, landscape fabric can also be used to prevent erosion, as well as create walkways, flowerbeds, and paths.
 Burlap or woven polypropylene landscape fabrics can also protect your seeds from birds and other animals.

 Woven Polypropylene Landscape Fabric

 Woven polypropylene does not easily decompose so it’s an ideal material to be placed under mulch for long periods of time.
 Woven polypropylene offers a tight weave design that allows moisture to penetrate.
 Many gardeners prefer woven polypropylene to burlap for landscape fabric because it’s stronger and rot resistant, though it’s more costly.

 Burlap is another strong fabric that’s biodegradable and more affordable than woven polypropylene.
 Its biodegradable quality prevents chemicals from seeping into the soil, and burlap’s material makeup is more resistant to UV deterioration.